How to Use This Calculator

 Account for Shipping in Your Pricing Strategy

-For lower-priced items, the fixed $0.25 payment processing fee per transaction can be a larger percentage.
-Bundling multiple accessories or related items into a single listing can reduce the impact of this fixed fee across several small sales.
+The $0.25 fixed processing fee per transaction can be a larger percentage on low-priced items.
+Bundling multiple accessories into a single listing spreads this cost across a higher sale price.

 Maximizing Your Payout: Understanding Reverb Seller Fees